EPCCed/ATI-ResComp-Service-docs/helpdesk/personal-data-privacy-policy.rst

 We would not be able to administer the service properly, nor adequately account to our funding bodies for our conduct of this project, without processing your personal data in our database in this way.
 For this reason, we have to ask you to consent to this policy.
 This consent is included in the Terms and Conditions of Access.

-We may retain the data that we gather on the system for the duration of the ATI Research Computing service.
+We may retain the data that we gather on the system for the duration of the Turing's Research Computing Service.
 Data that could be used to identify you directly will not be retained longer than two years after the end of the service.

 If you have any questions about the treatment of your personal data, please email the Helpdesk at research-computing-support@turing.ac.uk.